garrandall/popular-music-data/tracks/from-me-to-you-the-beatles.md

 I got arms that long to hold you
 And keep you by my side
 I got lips that long to kiss you
-And keep you satisfied, oooh
+And keep you satisfied, oh

 If there's anything that you want